google/googletest/docs/advanced.md

 current directory.

-If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), googletest will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
-If the file already exists (perhaps left over from a previous run), googletest will pick a different name (e.g.
+If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), GoogleTest will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
+If the file already exists (perhaps left over from a previous run), GoogleTest will pick a different name (e.g.
 `foo_test_1.xml`) to avoid overwriting it.

 The report is based on the `junitreport` Ant task.
-Since that format was originally intended for Java, a little interpretation is required to make it apply to googletest tests, as shown here:
+Since that format was originally intended for Java, a little interpretation is required to make it apply to GoogleTest tests, as shown here:

 ```xml
 <testsuites name="AllTests" ...>